mtingers/opacify/README.md

 ```

 ## Errors
+See [Error Codes](/ERRORS.md) for a list of errors and meanings.

 Fail to pacify:
 ```
 $ opacify --pacify --input-file test.txt --external-sources sources.txt --manifest test.opacify
 Running pacify on test.txt using sources.txt ...
 Status: 54% ...
 ERROR:
-    Not enough external sources to complete manifest!
+    E1: Not enough external sources to complete manifest!
 ```

 Fail to depacify (external sources changed):